 Customers can still use their bank card to pay for their parking or they can use RingGo.
 Paying through RingGo is cheaper and means you can avoid contact with the payment machine when booking your parking session.
 It also avoids the need to queue at a machine when the car park gets busy.

 For more information about using RingGo and how to download the app please visit twbc.online/ringgo.

 If you have any other queries about paying for your parking please feel free to contact us at email@example.com.

 Vulnerable residents may require home healthcare visits during the coronavirus emergency and we want to ensure that the people delivering these services can do so without worrying about a parking ticket.

-We are asking those who need to park during the course of their work for the NHS or healthcare provider to email us at firstname.lastname@example.org with the vehicle registration being used and a brief explanation of the nature of their role.
+We are asking those who need to park as part of their work for the NHS or healthcare provider to email us at firstname.lastname@example.org with the vehicle registration being used and a brief explanation of the nature of their role.
 These vehicles will be added to a list allowing them to park in any permit bay (in a road where there are residents’ permits) or council run car park across the borough until the current social distancing measures are lifted by the government.

 If you are already carrying out these visits, and haven’t yet told us your vehicle registration, please display some evidence of your role in the windscreen of the vehicle when you’re parked in a permit bay or car park as a way of letting our officers know.
 This could be a photocopy of your work pass with sensitive information removed, or a letter of evidence from your employer.